Watermelon is 92% water, and it has only 6.2 g of sugars per 100g. It won’t spike blood sugar, though, as its main sugar type is fructose.

 Furthermore, as watermelon is mainly water and contains a small amount of sugar, it has a pretty low Glycemic Load of 7 as well.
 It means that eating reasonable amounts of watermelon won’t significantly affect blood sugar!

 Even people with diabetes could safely consume a serving of watermelon in order to satisfy their sweet tooth.
 In fact, the American Diabetes Association has listed watermelon as a safe fruit for people with diabetes.
-Thus, it’s great for dessert.
+Thus, it’s great as a dessert.

 Certainly, you should consult your physician before start consuming watermelon or any other fruit.